ProjectEXT/odin-recipes/README.md

 (12/16/2021) Edit: adding CSS as practice for CSS-Foundations lesson.
 I'm only adding CSS to index.html at the moment, so it's easier to declutter & remodel this repo later.

-(12/17/2021) Edit: updated style.css & index.html - I didn't feel confident with my understanding of CSS after the lessons, I wanted to put more time practicing.
+(12/17/2021) Edit: updated style.css & index.html - I didn't feel confident with my understanding of CSS after the lessons, I wanted to spend more time practicing.